 - The background color which is used on the header

 - The background and font color of your buttons

 - The overall font color of your page and emails

-Want to hide some things during the webinar?
-Go to your Webinar room settings.
+Want to hide some things during the event?
+Go to your Event room settings.
 This is where everything happens.
-Check the checkboxes to hide the tabs you don't want to appear in the webinar room.
+Check the checkboxes to hide the tabs you don't want to appear in the Event room.
 Some can also be set as private (only visible to hosts and contributors).

-Thanks to our preview mode, you'll see the you'll be able to see the changes that you make on the webinar room directly.
+Thanks to our preview mode, you'll see that you'll be able to see the changes that you make on the Event room directly.

 This is what you can and cannot do with the tabs:

 | Make private?